 \[ \begin{align} f\left(t\right) &= f_0 + tF\left(f_0 + f_1\right) + O\left(t^{n + 1}\right) \end{align} \]

-note down.
-If the function $F$, which determines the time evolution of the system, is nonlinear, it no longer applies
+If the function $F$, which determines the time evolution of the system, is nonlinear, the following no longer holds

 \[ \begin{align} tF\left(f_0 + f_1\right) = tF\left(f_0\right) + tF\left(f_1\right), \end{align} \]